-What Scares Each Introverted Myers-Briggs Personality Type
+What Scares Each Introverted Personality Type

 “What if something happens to you…?”

-Everyone, no matter their personality type, fears the loss of a close loved one.
-But most of us also go through life accepting — and sometimes ignoring — all the smaller risks: the tiny chance of getting mugged, the unlikely event of a car crash, the one-in-a-million chance that your loved one will be the one to catch a strange disease on vacation.
+Everyone, no matter their personality type, fears the loss of a loved one.
+But most of us go through life accepting — and sometimes ignoring — all the smaller risks: the tiny chance of getting mugged, the unlikely event of a car crash, the one-in-a-million chance that your loved one will be the one to catch a strange disease on vacation.

 You get the idea.

 This fear can sometimes go beyond well-meaning concern and veer into what non-ISFJs would describe as nagging.
 But cut the ISFJ some slack: Addressing their fear is mostly beyond their control.
 They can’t really stop loved ones from doing things they themselves would feel are too risky (at least, not once those loved ones are grown ups).
 And they can’t stop a comet from hitting your car just as the brakes go out on a mountaintop highway with no guard rail.
-So, if they seem a little freaked out about your picnic plan, go easy on them.
+So, if they seem a little freaked out by your seemingly innocent picnic lunch plan, go easy on them.